hamidhabibi1/hh/_pages/publications.md

 ## An equity-minded multi-dimensional framework for exploring the dynamics of sense of belonging in an introductory CS course
 *with Narges Norouzi, Carmen Robinson, and Anna Sher*

-*Proceedings of the 2023 Conference on Innovation and Technology in Computer Science Education, June 2023.
+Proceedings of the 2023 Conference on Innovation and Technology in Computer Science Education, June 2023.

  <a href="https://doi.org/10.1145/3587102.3588780" style="background-color: blue; color: white; padding: 10px 15px; text-decoration: none; border-radius: 5px;">Link to Paper</a>

 ## Return and Volatility Spillovers across Western and MENA Countries.
 *with Hassan Mohammadi*

-*The North American Journal of Economics and Finance, January 2022.
+The North American Journal of Economics and Finance, January 2022.

  <a href="https://doi.org/10.1016/j.najef.2022.101642" style="background-color: blue; color: white; padding: 10px 15px; text-decoration: none; border-radius: 5px;">Link to Paper</a>

 ## F-Derangements and Decomposing Bipartite Graphs Into Paths.
 *with Michael Plantholt and Ben Mussell*

-*The Art of Discrete and Applied Mathematics, April 2024.
+The Art of Discrete and Applied Mathematics, April 2024.

  <a href="https://doi.org/10.26493/2590-9770.1576.a47" style="background-color: blue; color: white; padding: 10px 15px; text-decoration: none; border-radius: 5px;">Link to Paper</a>

+---

 # **Research in Progress**